Padre Padrone is a 1977 film by Vittorio and Paolo Taviani. The English title might be "Father and Master" though it is frequently untranslated.

-Later the son as a 20-something youth is still completely subdued to his father.
-To quit the farm he first unsuccessfully tries to become a gastarbeiter in Germany, later goes to the Italian army where he is educated.
-On his return from the army he finally makes a stand to his father.
+Years pass, and Gavino becomes a man in his early twenties, still completely subdued to his father.
+To quit the farm he first unsuccessfully tries to become a guest worker in Germany, but his father doesn't give permission and Gavino has to come home.
+Later he enlists in the Italian army and becomes educated, not only learning to read but showing a talent for languages.
+On his return from the army he finally stands up to his father.

 The film won the Palme d'Or in 1977.